pyuvarajan/Test-local/sonic_contribution.md

 ## 1.1 Joining the SONiC Community
  A member can contribute the community by signing in Github and can access the SONiC contribution.
 A member can join the various SONiC groups and can start attending actively over the weekly discssion on the ongoing activities.
+Follwoing our the way of contributions and its process to the community

+ ### 1.2 Technical Contribution
+ ### 1.3 Process on Contribution
+ ### 1.4 Raising a Pull Request

 ## 1.2 Technical Contribution
  A member can involve in following technical contribution to SONiC community